-In general, No, an ARC Application is not required to plant trees.
+In general, no, an ARC Application is not required to plant trees.
 The ARC Guidelines address landscaping and planting in Section II.H for Single Family Homes and III.F for Townhomes.
-Overall, the ARC encourages the planting of flowers, trees and shrubs, provided they are properly maintained by the homeowner.
-However, installation of hedge fences DO require ARC approval.
+Overall, the ARC encourages the planting of flowers, trees, and shrubs, provided they are properly maintained by the homeowner.
+However, the installation of hedge fences does require ARC approval.
 Also, landscaping plans that alter the topography and/or drainage pattern of your property DO require ARC approval.

 What if I want to make an exterior change not identified in the ARC Guidelines?
 Do I need to submit an ARC Application?

 Yes, you should submit an application anyway.
 The ARC Guidelines still state that “Every Member shall submit an ARC Application for any exterior addition to or change or alteration to any Lot or structure.”
 The ARC Guidelines have been developed to address the most common changes and provide for consistency in the community.
 However, if you have a different change, submit a detailed request, providing all information, dimensions, photos, and documentation.